Mike Neighbors - Women's Basketball - Arkansas Razorbacks

 69-62 (.526)

-Arkansas women’s basketball has been transformed into a nationally recognized program in just five short years thanks to head coach Mike Neighbors.
-During his time back home at his alma mater, Neighbors has guided his Hogs to the best five-year period of sustained success in program history.
-The proof of his success, and the success of his system, lies in the numbers – Neighbors has accumulated 194 wins during his nine seasons as a head coach, one of only two NCAA Division I Head Coaches to do so in nine or fewer seasons.
+Arkansas women’s basketball has been transformed into a nationally recognized program in just six short years thanks to head coach Mike Neighbors.
+During his time back home at his alma mater, Neighbors has guided his Hogs to the best six-year period of sustained success in program history with 120 wins and five postseason qualifications in that time.
+The proof of his success, and the success of his system, lies in the numbers – Neighbors has accumulated 218 wins during his 10 seasons as a head coach, the most of any Power 5 head coaches in 10 or fewer seasons, as well as one of only two NCAA Division I Head Coaches.

 Neighbors’ functionally fast offensive system continued to hum along during the 2020-21 campaign, as Arkansas finished fourth in the NCAA in scoring offense, pouring in 82.3 points per game.
-The Razorback attack was powered by its three main principles – getting to the free throw line, hitting threes and not turning the ball over.
-The Hogs were elite in all three areas, as Neighbors’ 20-21 squad was second in the nation in free throws made (468), seventh in three-pointers made (267) while finishing third in fewest turnovers per game (10.8).
+The Razorback attack was powered by its three main principles – getting to the free throw line, hitting 3-pointers and not turning the ball over.
+The Hogs were elite in all three areas, as Neighbors’ 2020-21 squad was second in the nation in free throws made (468) and seventh in 3-pointers made (267), while finishing third in fewest turnovers per game (10.8).
 There was perhaps no better example of the knockout power of an offense designed to give Arkansas a puncher’s chance than the Hogs’ 90-87 upset of UConn.
-Arkansas’ 90-point outburst was the most surrendered by a UConn team since 2001, while their 52 percent mark from the field in the game was the best against the Huskies since 2011.
+Arkansas’ 90-point outburst was the most points surrendered by a UConn team since 2001, while the Hogs’ 52 percent mark from the field in the game was the best by a team who played the Huskies since 2011.

 The Hog offense was piloted by a three-headed monster at the guard position, as Neighbors got the most out of Chelsea Dungee, Ramirez and grad transfer Destiny Slocum.
-For Dungee, the 2020-21 season is among the greatest ever put to hardwood by a Razorback Women’s Basketball player.
-She flourished as the “Dragon” in Neighbors’ system, averaging 22.3 points per game, the second best single-season mark in program history, while also finishing her career with 2,147 points, the highest collegiate total by any Arkansas Women’s Basketball player ever.
-Dungee was showered with accolades following the season, including a spot on the WBCA’s 10-person All-America Team, and a spot on both the AP All-American Team (Third Team) and the US Basketball Writers Association All-American Team (Third Team).
-She also earned a spot on the SEC’s First Team All-Conference.
-Ramirez, meanwhile, continued her rise during her second season on the Hill, leading the squad in both three-pointers made (77) and three point percentage (43.5).
-The sharpshooter averaged 13.5 points per game during her encore season on the Hill, good for 22nd in the SEC.
+For Dungee, the 2020-21 season is among the greatest ever put to hardwood by a Razorback women’s basketball player.
+She flourished as the “Dragon” in Neighbors’ system, averaging 22.3 points per game, the second best single-season mark in program history, while also finishing her career with 2,147 points, the highest collegiate total by any Arkansas women’s basketball player ever (includes her points from her freshman year at Oklahoma).
+Dungee was showered with accolades following the season, including a spot on the WBCA’s 10-person All-America Team and both the AP All-American Team (Third Team) and the U.S. Basketball Writers Association All-American Team (Third Team).
+She also earned a spot on the All-SEC First Team.
+Ramirez, meanwhile, continued her rise during her second season on the Hill, leading the squad in both 3-pointers made (77) and 3-point percentage (43.5).
+The sharpshooter averaged 13.5 points per game during her encore season on the Hill.
 As for Slocum, she fit right in during her lone season at Arkansas, playing both lead guard and off the ball for Neighbors.
-She finished 14th in the SEC in scoring (15.0) while also leading the Hogs in assists (106) during her only season in Fayetteville.
+She finished 14th in the SEC in scoring (15.0) while also leading the Hogs in assists (106).
 Slocum, despite playing in a completely new system, was named a WBCA All-American Honorable Mention and a Second Team All-SEC player.

 Amber Harris and Ta’Shia Phillips, who Neighbors helped coach during his time at Xavier, were both also drafted into the WNBA.
 Harris was selected fourth overall by the Minnesota Lynx back in 2011, while Phillips was picked eighth in that same draft.
 Six of those eight players were WBCA All-Americans: Phillips in 2009, 2010 and 2011, Harris in 2010 and 2011, Plum in 2016 and 2017, Osahor in 2017, McDonald in 2019 and 2020 and Dungee in 2020.

-During his tenure at Xavier, Neighbors was part of a staff that compiled a 108-22 record, captured three A-10 Tournaments, three A-10 Regular Season Championship Teams and competed in four straight NCAA Tournaments.
+Before his time in Seattle, Neighbors was hired by then head coach Kevin McGuff at Xavier in time for the 2007-08 season, using his time with Musketeers to learn from McGuff about being the head coach of a program.
+During his tenure at Xavier, Neighbors was a part of a staff that compiled a 108-22 record, captured three A-10 Tournament Championships, earned three A-10 Regular Season Championships and competed in four straight NCAA Tournaments.
 For his efforts, Neighbors was selected as one of the best assistant coaches in the country, becoming one of five recipients for the BasketballScoop.com and ONS Performance Rising Star award in 2009.
-In what was the pair’s best season together, Neighbors’ and McGuff’s Musketeers posted a 30-4 record, including a flawless 14-0 season in Atlantic-10 Conference play before advancing all the way to the Elite Eight, narrowly falling to national runner-up Stanford.
-Xavier ended that season ranked No. 5 in the polls, the best final ranking in program history and the best finish by a mid-major team in the polls this century.
+In what was the pair’s best season together in 2009, Neighbors’ and McGuff’s Musketeers posted a 30-4 record, including a flawless 14-0 season in A-10 Conference play before advancing to the Elite Eight and narrowly falling to national runner-up Stanford.
+Xavier ended that season ranked No. 5 in the polls, the best final ranking in program history and the best finish by a mid-major team in the polls that century.

-A native of Greenwood, Ark., Neighbors received his associate degree at U of A Fort Smith and his bachelor’s degree from the University of Arkansas in 1993.
-Following his graduation, Neighbors went onto coach in the high school ranks, as he coached at both Cabot and Bentonville.
-His Bentonville High School team completed a historic turnaround under his watchful eye: his first team finished 1-24, but by year three, they were competing for a state championship.
+A native of Greenwood, Arkansas, Neighbors received his associate degree at the University of Arkansas – Fort Smith and his bachelor’s degree from the University of Arkansas in 1993.
+Following graduation, Neighbors went on to coach in the high school ranks, as he coached at both Cabot and Bentonville High School.
+His Bentonville team completed a historic turnaround under his watchful eye: his first team finished 1-24, but by year three, they were competing for a state championship.

-Neighbors has four children, a daughter, Abby and three sons, Alec, Bowen and Barrett.
+Neighbors is married to Jayci Stone.
+He has four children, a daughter, Abby and three sons, Alec, Bowen and Barrett.

 Assistant Coach